How To Edit a Raw Photo With Gemstone Editor — Camera Raw Alternative for Windows

 Before and after

 All the tools I’d expect to find for RAW editing are there, in logical places.
-Some are even better than in other popular editors, I thought the Light EQ options were particularly good.
+Some are even better than in other editors, I thought the Light EQ options were particularly good.

 One slight stumbling block is the lack of previews for LUTs.
 It’s not a deal breaker, but if you’re someone who likes to use LUTs or presets as a base or to add style then it’s going to add time to your workflow to not have that quick preview option.
 However being able to use .cube LUTs is a huge bonus as it really opens up your options for base colouring and more stylised effects.